Hadrawi: Biography

-Hadrawi was born in Balli-Alanle near Qorilugud, situated in the Togdheer region of Somaliland, then part of British Somaliland.
+Hadrawi was born in Balli-Alanle near Qorilugud, situated in the Togdheer region of modern day Somaliland.
+According to another source, he was born in Burao.
 Hadrawi hails from the Ahmed Farah sub-division of the Habr Je'lo Isaaq.
 His family consisted of one girl and eight boys.
 In 1953, at the age of nine, he went to live with an uncle in the Yemeni port city of Aden.
 There Warsame began attending a local school, where he received the nickname "Hadrawi" (Abu Hadra), a pseudonym by which he is now popularly known.
 In 1963, he became a primary school teacher.

 Return to The Somali Republic

-After British Somaliland gained independence on 26 June 1960 as the State of Somaliland and then formed a union with the Trust Territory of Somalia (who gained independence on 1 July 1960), Hadrawi relocated from Aden to Mogadishu, the newly formed Somali Republic’s capital, and began working for Radio Mogadishu.
+In 1967, after graduating from high school, he returned to Somalia's capital Mogadishu, and began working for Radio Mogadishu.
 In Mogadishu, he both attended and later taught at the Lafoole University (Afgooye).
 He also worked for the government's Department of Information.

+In 1968, his first play, HADIMO, was staged at the National Theater in Mogadishu, and he appeared in it himself.

 In addition to love lyrics, he was a powerful commentator on the political situation and critic of the then military regime in Mogadishu (former Italian Somalia section) who allegedly oppressed the former portion of British Somaliland, for which he was imprisoned between 1973 and 1978.

 In 1973, Hadrawi wrote the poem Siinley and the play Tawaawac ('Lament'), both of which were critical of the military government that was then in power.
 For this dissent, he was subsequently arrested and imprisoned in Qansax Dheere until April 1978.
+His work was banned in Somalia.

+Following his release from prison in 1978, Hadrawi became director of the arts division of the Academy of Science, Arts and Literature in Somalia.

 Somali National Movement

-Following his release from prison in 1978, Hadrawi became the director of the arts division of the Academy of Science, Arts, and Literature in The Somali Republic.
-When he joined the opposition Somali National Movement (to liberate the former British Somaliland section from the dictatorship and oppression from the Somali Republic which was engaged in targeting the Isaaq clan which Hadrawi was a part of), based in Ethiopia.
-He was a very powerful voice in the ensuing years of the "Isaaq Genocide", war and the repressive military regime on the Isaaq people of Somaliland, and continues to be a very important poet commenting on the predicament of the Somali people.

-Hadrawi relocated to United Kingdom in 1991 after the liberation of (fr British) Somaliland and revocation of the union between fr.
-British Somaliland and fr.
-Italian Somalia.
-With Somaliland (Fr.
-British Somaliland going back to its original borders of 26 June 1960).
+In April 1982, he joined the Somali National Movement, an opposition group based in Ethiopia during the rule of Siad Barre.
+During the conflict, Hadrawi became known for poetry addressing political repression and the experiences of the Somali people.
+He continued to resist until Somaliland was finally liberated in 1991.

+In 1993 (or 1991), Hadrawi relocated to the United Kingdom, and lived there for five years.
 During this period, he traveled frequently throughout Europe and North America to participate in folklore and poetry festivals.

-In 1999, Hadrawi returned once more to his native Somaliland, this time settling in Hargeisa.
-The following year, the mayor of Chicago invited him to participate in the latter city's Millennium Festival.
-Hadrawi later lived in Burao, and reportedly made a (hajj) pilgrimage to Mecca.
+In 2001 (or 1999), Hadrawi returned once more to his native Somaliland, this time settling in Hargeisa.

+In the second half of 2003, he traveled throughout Somalia, preaching peace and nonviolence.